 When possible, the subject matter of a report will be incorporated into the next round of applicable training sessions.

 It is the policy of the Company that the standards of conduct and procedures for compliance with the laws and regulation applicable to the Company's business set forth in the Compliance Program shall be consistently enforced through appropriate disciplinary mechanisms.
 Disciplinary actions may be up to and including dismissal, and may extend, as appropriate, to individuals responsible for the failure to prevent, detect, or report an offense.

 The Compliance Officer, in consultation with the CEO and Human Resources, will assist in a company-wide disciplinary system, including written disciplinary procedures, designed to produce appropriate and consistent results in disciplinary cases.
 The system will provide for the making of disciplinary decisions by appropriate company officials in consultation with the Compliance Officer.

 The Compliance Officer will require that records be maintained in the personnel files of all disciplinary actions taken for violation of the standards of conduct or procedures for compliance with laws and regulations applicable to the Company's business set forth in the Policy and Procedure Manual.

 The Compliance Officer will report periodically to Management on the disciplinary system.

 As part of Akorn's continuing commitment to corporate compliance, we have developed a Comprehensive Compliance Program as mandated by California law that is designed to comply with applicable federal and state laws and industry standards relating to the marketing and promotion of our products.
-To our knowledge as of the date of this declaration, Akorn is in compliance with our Comprehensive Compliance Program, as described here, and with California Health & Safety Code sections 119400 and 119402.
+To our knowledge as of January 1, 2018, Akorn is in compliance with our Comprehensive Compliance Program, as described here, and with California Health & Safety Code sections 119400 and 119402.